 Is Accredited Debt Relief a real company?

 Yes.
-Accredited Debt Relief appears to be a real debt relief company with a public BBB profile, BBB accreditation, strong review profiles, and industry accreditation from the Association for Consumer Debt Relief.
+Accredited Debt Relief is a DBA of Beyond Finance, LLC, with a public BBB profile, A+ accreditation, strong review profiles across major platforms, IAPDA-certified specialists, and membership in the Association for Consumer Debt Relief (ACDR).

 Does Accredited Debt Relief offer loans?